foodini/pingem/README.md

 difficult debugging.
 I'd rather just know exactly when packet number 1000 was sent.

-There are a couple options here: 1) wrap tcpdump.
-2) rewrite ping.
-Given that I hate how limiting ping is, I find it a far preferable solution to provide a service that will respond to user requests and mediate ICMP traffic on the users' bahalf.
-The user can only request pings and will only receive info about when those pings are sent and when their responses arrive.
-As a bonus, we can have icmp_seq ids that are as wide as we like.
-I chose 8 bytes because we're padding packets anyway, so there's little point in saving space.
-I dislike the heuristic that I had to create for turning 16-bit sequence ids into arbitrarily wide ones.
-Sooner or later it was going to bug out on me.
+There are a couple options here.

+Option #1 is to wrap tcpdump and continue using a ping subprocess.
+A setuid root executable that reports just the icmp packets that are associated with the user's sessions is attractive, but suffers from a fatal flaw.
+When the network we're trying to reach is unavailable, no packet is sent and we're back to guessing when icmp_seq # n was supposed to have been sent.

+Option #2 is to provide a service - also setuid - that the user can connect to that will send and receive icmp traffic on the user's behalf.
+This allows us a number of advantages.
+First, we can pack a wider icmp_seq in our custom-built icmp packets.
+Second, even a total network outage will still track icmp traffic that _should_ have been sent, even if it wasn't.
+Basically, a network outage will look the same to the user as any other string of losses.
+If this service includes a connection method that can be reached by a browser running javascript, the project reduces down to only two parts instead of the original three.
+Hence, the rewrite.